Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * Some sort of 'powered by gitorious' banners.
 I would be more than glad of placing it on my project's website
     * feel free to use http://gitorious.org/images/powered_by_gitorious.png (licensed under the same as the logo, see the about page)
 * It would be nice if repositories in a project were ordered (eg http://gitorious.org/mer )
+* Possibility to add images (e.g. for screen shots) to Wiki pages